 My name is Ikuko and I am a registered member of the British Association for Counselling and Psychotherapy (BACP) as a qualified psychotherapist / counsellor specialised in couple and family work.
 I have a private practice in Farringdon, EC1R.

-I have a Masters degree in Relationship Therapy from the Relate Institute and have previously worked for Relate, the ‘Relationship People‘
+I have a Masters degree in Relationship Therapy from the Relate Institute and have previously worked for Relate, the ‘Relationship People‘.
+I have also trained to work with Boarding School Survivors.

 I first became interested in counselling while I was volunteering at Home-Start, where they offered a counselling skills course.
 Ever since I have been continuing in professional and personal development.